Does Exodus have transaction fees to send or receive?

 This is similar to a person who tries to spend 100 pennies vs. a one dollar bill.
 Both have the same value, but the 100 pennies are much harder to count, it takes a lot of effort to process them and make the transaction.

-You can always see current network fees for your transaction in the lower end of the send window:
+You can always see current network fees for your transaction before you send your crypto:

 This only affects BTC and other UTXO-based currencies like BCH, BSV, BTG, LTC, DGB, etc.